aauren/SpotifyToaster/README.md

 ## Pre-requisites
 A Windows based operating system.
 I've only tested it with Windows 7, but it should run on other versions of Windows as well.
 I would be grateful for any testing others are willing to do.

-**Disclaimer** - This project is currently really raw.
-Think alpha stages.
-While it does the bare bones of what it is supposed to do, there are still a lot of things missing to make the operation smooth.
-If you use this, please do so with a healthy sense of adventure!
+**Disclaimer** - This project, to my knowledge, has only been tested on my own system so far.
+If you do end up testing it, please let me know how it works for you so that I can remove this section. = )

 ## Installation
 Currently, the application is only a simple .exe file so you need only copy it to your computer and double-click it to get it going.